cynthiatreger/hs-and-ars-for-avs-and-internet-connectivity/README.md

 Key deployment elements:

-> In the following 1.1 and 1.2 designs, the ARS **only** purpose is to push the default route to AVS.
+:arrow_right: In the following 1.1 and 1.2 designs, the ARS **only** purpose is to push the default route to AVS.

-:arrow_right: the Spoke subnets are configured with *GW route propagation* disabled, hence not receiving the routes programmed by ARS.
+:arrow_right: The Spoke subnets are configured with *GW route propagation* disabled, hence not receiving the routes programmed by ARS.
 The default route to the FW needs to be enforced with a UDR on the Spokes.

 :arrow_right: VNet peering routes are preferred over ARS propagated routes (even if ARS routes are more specific): UDRs on the GW subnet are required to force the traffic to the Spoke VNets through the FW.